Rishu-R1111/all_scripts/README.md

 type  "l"
 press enter
 ```
-**(Not even "lazy"!!
+**(Not even "Rscript"!!
 Just "l"!
 The less you type , the better!)**

 ### How to uninstall
 ```
-cd /root/lscript
+cd /root/Rishu'sscript
 ./uninstall.sh
-rmdir -r /root/lscript
+rmdir -r /root/Rishu'sscript
 ```

 ### How to update